jtackaberry/reaticulate/reabank.md

 | cc        | A CC event, with `arg1` indicating the CC number and `arg2` defining the CC value
 | note      | A sequence of note-on and note-off events, where `arg1` defines the note number and `arg2` indicates note-on velocity.  `arg2` is optional and if not specified the default velocity is 127.
 | note-hold | A note-on event, where `arg1` and `arg2` are according to the `note` type.
 The corresponding note-off event is deferred until the next articulation is activated.
 This is useful with patches that use non-latching keyswitches.
+| art       | Activate another articulation in the same bank, with `arg1` being the articulation program number and `arg2` is omitted.
+This can be used to create composite articulations.
+For example if you have articulation groups for con sordino/senza sordino and legato/non-legato, you could have another composite articulation for non-legato sustain con sordino that references the articulations in the other groups.

+Be aware that if multiple `note` output events are specified for a given articulation, all note-on events will be sent before any note-off event.
+This means as far as the target patch is concerned the notes will be simultaneously pressed.
+This is also true for `note-hold` events, except that of course in that case all the necessary note-off events will be deferred until the next articulation.

 The `type` can also be empty, specifying just `@channel`, in which case the action of the articulation will just be to set up routing to the destination channel specified, with no MIDI event emitted.

+Alternatively, if the type is prefixed with a `-` sign (e.g. `-note`) then the output event is emitted but routing of subsequent user MIDI events to the output event's destination channel will not be done.
+This can be useful for example to send control events to listeners on other channels.

+## Output Event Examples

 Ok, with the technicals out of the way, here are some examples.